arthur801031/Yelp-Restaurant-Photo-Classification/README.md

 ### How to run:
 **Step 1:** Change `config.py`:

-`img_folder` is the filepath that contains the datasets.
+`img_folder` is the file path that contains the datasets.

 `bottleneck_path` is where you want your bottleneck features to be stored.